MHT — Marshall Islands Time

 What is the UTC offset for MHT?

-When does MHT change?
+When does MHT change for daylight saving time?

-Does MHT have a daylight saving version?
+Does MHT have a daylight saving counterpart?